1. Timelines

 • From the Aesir: Water Genasi and Triton emerged, their forms reflecting the fluidity and resilience of their once-great aquatic empire.

-• From the Wilds: Many of the sentient beast-folk of the world were created as formerly mundane creatures were imbued with intelligence through the same chaotic energies.
+• From the Wilds: Many of the sentient beast-folk that now walk the world were horribly mutated and disfigured from primal creatures, now imbued with intelligence through the same chaotic energies.
 Among them were the Arakocra, Leonin, Grippli / Grung, Kenku, Gnoll, Unknown, Tuskari, Thri-Kreen, Tortle, and Yuan-ti Pureblood, each tracing their origins to the warped remnants of the Second Continuum Crisis.

 With the elves fractured and scattered, the world entered an era of expansion and conflict.
-The shattered remnants of Itelion, the Njordir kingdom, and Itela left behind vast lands now free for the taking—wild and untamed, ripe for the birth of new civilizations.
+The shattered remnants of Itelion, the Earth Kingdom, and Itela left behind vast lands now free for the taking—wild and untamed, ripe for the birth of new civilizations.

 Rise of the Mortal Kingdoms

 With the decline of elven dominance, new kingdoms and empires arose to claim the world.
-Now unshackled from their former overlords, the races of man and beast forged their own destinies.
+Untethered from the old world, the races of man and beast forged their own destinies.

 In Tolria

-• Kingdom of Avoronia – A powerful monarchy in the heart of Tolria, its rulers claimed noble elven ancestry but embraced the ambitions of man.
+• Kingdom of Avoronia – A powerful monarchy in the heart of Tolria, its rulers claimed noble elven ancestry while embracing the ambitions of man.

 • Tsardom of Ruska – A land of harsh winters and hardier warriors, forged in the crucible of war.